sastraxi/great-bear-postgraphile/learn.md

 ## Stitching everything together

 Let's step back for a second.
-As we saw previously, Graphile generates queries like `itemsList` for us based on our tables (`app_public.item`).
+As we saw previously, PostGraphile generates queries like `itemsList` for us based on our tables (`app_public.item`).
 It also creates mutations like `createItem` or `updateUserById` by default.

-We can define our own GraphQL queries and mutations that extend the schema that Graphile builds based on its introspection of our database.
+We can define our own GraphQL queries and mutations that extend the schema that PostGraphile builds based on its introspection of our database.
 We do this by building extend schema *plugins*; in this codebase, the convention is to store these plugins in `src/postgraphile/*/index.ts`:

 * [auth/index.ts](src/postgraphile/auth/index.ts) defines the schema for `login`, `signup`, and `logout` (we saw the resolvers for these earlier)